57 Xun4 巽

 The goal of internal reform can't last as the reformer can't maintain his aspiration.
 Wavering aspiration is like having no aspiration.

 Enlightenment through nine three: to progress with a firm commitment.
 The internal reform proceeds inconstantly because the reformer lacks commitment.
-So the command changes frequently.
+So the command changes repeatedly.
 This will result in no achievement and eventually lead to resentment (as significant accomplishments are available at the next position).
-The hexagram that appears while this line is activated is Huan (59), to disperse.
-Like sincerity and trust being required to unite the scattering people, endurance is needed here to continue the mission.
+The hexagram that appears when this line is fully activated is Huan (59), to disperse.
+Like sincerity and trust which line 5 of hexagram Dui (58) lost being required to unite the scattering people, endurance is needed here to continue the mission.

 The 4th line

-Text: Regret will be gone; (the subject is) acquiring three kinds (of game while hunting) in the field (田獲三品).
+Regret will be gone; while hunting in the field the subject acquires three kinds of game (田獲三品).

 Line 4 re-enters upper trigram Xun, where it acts righteously and sustains line 5, the great lord.
 Therefore it attains significant achievements and will accomplish its mission successfully; in this way regret will be gone.